JeffersonLab/jiriaf-fireworks/fw-lpad/readme.md

 JRM Launcher is a tool for managing and launching JRM (Job Resource Manager) instances on various computing environments.

 ## Prerequisites

-- Python 3.9
+- MongoDB (for storing workflow of JRM launches)
-- FireWorks library
+- Python 3.9 (for developers)
   - Required Python packages (install via `pip install -r requirements.txt`)

 ## Configuration